antaresprogramming/zirconium/README.md

 After the build finishes, the CSS files and source maps can be accessed inside the `dist/` folder.

 ## Documentation
-The docs for this stylesheet can be found in the `public` folder.
+The docs for this stylesheet can be found in the `docs` folder.
 An updated one is also hosted at https://antaresprogramming.github.io/zirconium/

+**NOTE:** You need to have [Jekyll](https://jekyllrb.com/) installed.

 ```bash
 # Clone the repository